Bi-Monthly Report

 Finance, Purchasing, Operations and Administration

 There is variation, too, in sentiment by country.
-While concern is high across the globe, so me regions consider cybersecurity to be a greater cause for concern than others.
+While concern is high across the globe, some regions consider cybersecurity to be a greater cause for concern than others.

 North America